larrymyers/protoc-gen-twirp_typescript/README.md

 # Twirp Typescript Plugin

 A protoc plugin for generating a twirp client suitable for browser and node.js projects.

+There are two options when generating the client code:

+1. Generate code directly into an existing typescript project with a compilation and build process already in place.
-The generated code is a commonjs module that can be used in both typescript and javascript projects.
+2. Generate a standalone npm package that can be published with the compiled javascript and typings.

 ## Setup